kmooney/kmooney.github.io/_drafts/2015-06-21-the-wrong-tool-for-the-job-tetris-microservices.markdown

 In a previous post, I wrote about implementing Tetris on fewer than 100 lines of Ruby.
 That was fun.
 It's a small, self-contained project with few opportunities to break out specific services and APIs.
-With that said, I am going to re-implement Tetris as Go microservices, running on a fleet of Amazon EC2 instances.
+With that said, I am going to re-implement Tetris as heterogeneous microservices, running on the cheapest cloud servers I can find.
-I will package each Tetris service in a Docker container and deploy it to EC2.
+I will package each Tetris service in a Docker container and deploy it in a container.

 I will also modify my < 100 LOC tetris to create a tetris client, written in Ruby, to access the services.